jarekj9/mitempjj/README.md

 ![Mi Sensor](misensor.png?raw=true "Mi Sensor")

+It can also work with flashed (custom firmware: https://github.com/atc1441/ATC_MiThermometer ) small square sensor LYWSD03MMC.

 Project consists of 2 parts:
 1. Script poll_sensor.py, which reads data from sensor via bluetooth and writes data to sqlite database
 2. Docker container, that reads data from sqlite and presents interactive graphs in web browser: